iamperii/TodoApp-react/README.md

 ### 🗒️ TO-do App
 This is a basic Todo-list program.
-Code writedwith React.
+Code writed with React.